akamsteeg/AtleX.Web.Config/Readme.md

 ### Remove excessive headers

-The `X-Powered-By` and `X-AspNetMvc-Version` are removed from all responses.
+The `X-Powered-By` and `X-AspNet-Version` are removed from all responses.

 ### Prevent ClickJack